victwj/victwj.github.io/_sections/about.md

 Hi!
 I'm a senior in computer science at the [University of Michigan](https://www.eecs.umich.edu/cse/).

-I currently work as a research assistant at [Prof. Ensafi](https://ensa.fi)'s lab, in collaboration with [Prof.
+Aside from being a full time student, I currently work as a research assistant at [Prof. Ensafi](https://ensa.fi)'s lab, in collaboration with [Prof.
 Halderman](https://jhalderm.com)'s lab, for computer and network security.
 My recent work includes first-authoring a paper (under submission) and